This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 What is Starlink?

 Starlink is a business subsidiary of the private company SpaceX.
-SpaceX intends to build a low earth orbit satellite constellation that provides internet access to the world.
+SpaceX is building a low earth orbit satellite constellation that provides internet access to the world, especially rural areas.

 The web of satellites known as Starlink will connect to ground receivers, making it possible to provide internet at competitive prices, especially to underserved global communities.
 Internet speeds are expected to be 50Mbs to 150Mbs.